Your Cart is empty

 We have up to 60 shades in our selection, ranging from Jet black to Ice blonde, and from ombre shades, so we understand that colour matching may sound easier said than done.
 There is so much to think of – you have to consider your current hair colour, your skin tone, your undertone, highlights if you have any, and the shade difference between the roots of your hair and the ends.

 So, to make your life a little easier and save you the expense of a mistaken purchase, we’ve put together "How To Expertly Colour Match Hair Extensions" to help you choose the perfect shade.

-Get Free - Hair Extension Colour Match Online!
+1. Get Free - Hair Extension Colour Match Online! (back to index)

 There is no need to think that buying hair extensions online is any more difficult than it is in person.
 In fact, there are plenty of tools out there that can make things easier – just look at our colour chart or our easy colour match service.
 All you need to do is send us a clear colour photo of yourself (head and shoulders) taken in natural lighting to show a true representation of your hair colour, and our experts will ensure you get the best match possible.
 You should receive a personalised colour recommendation within 24 hours.

-What Hair Color Goes With My Skin Tone
+2. What Hair Color Goes With My Skin Tone (back to index)